-The School Nurse takes the lead on contact tracing and the identification of close contacts.
-For schools without a School Nurse, the Principal or their designee(s) is responsible for investigating and completing contact tracing.
+The School Nurse takes the lead on issuing a Notification of Positive COVID-19 Case.
+For schools without a School Nurse, the Principal or their designee(s) is responsible for doing so.

-Contact tracing only happens once an individual has been confirmed to be COVID-19 positive.
-The CDC defines a close contact in the following way:
+Notification of Positive COVID-19 Case only happens once an individual has been confirmed to be COVID-19 positive.